Business Mobile Coverage Checker

 Each address receives a score out of 16 for every network.
 The score is calculated from four metrics, each rated 0–4: indoor voice, outdoor voice, indoor data and outdoor data.
 A score of 16 means strong predicted performance across all four, while a lower score highlights areas of weakness.

-When two or more networks share the same total score, a tie-break order is applied: Three, then O2, then Vodafone, then EE.
+When two or more networks share the same total score, a tie-break order is applied: O2, then Vodafone, then EE, then Three.
 This simply determines which network is listed as "best" when scores are equal — it does not mean one is objectively better than another at that address.

 All data comes from Ofcom's Connected Nations reporting.
 Results reflect modelled predictions based on mast locations and terrain — real-world performance can still vary depending on your specific building and environment.